 Here’s a look at some of the publicly-traded companies in the graphene space which offer investors an opportunity to get into the fast-growing graphene market.

-Companies are listed in alphabetical order, and data was accurate at the time of publication.
-If we missed a graphene company you think should be on this list, please let us know in the comments.
+Companies are listed in alphabetical order and all data was accurate at the time of publication.

 1. Applied Graphene Materials (LSE:AGM)

 Applied Graphene Materials uses proprietary “bottom-up” processes for making high-volume graphene nanoplatelets using a continuous process.
 It believes in graphene’s potential to enhance the characteristics of other materials.

 The company is targeting commercial applications in three core markets: coatings, composites and polymers plus functional fluids.
 Its manufacturing process does not rely on graphite, instead using sustainable, readily available raw materials.

 Since being founded in 2010, Applied Graphene has developed a sales distribution network that covers Europe and North America; it also has a partner in Japan.
 As CEO Adrian Potts said recently, it’s his belief that graphene is now beginning to “come of age.”